Colt AR-15: Operating mechanism

 Gas is tapped from the barrel as the bullet moves past a gas port located above the rifle's front sight base.
 The gas expands into the port and down a gas tube, located above the barrel that runs from the front sight base into the AR-15's upper receiver.
 Here, the gas tube protrudes into a "gas key" (bolt carrier key), which accepts the gas and funnels it into the bolt carrier.

 At this point, the bolt is locked into the barrel extension by locking lugs, so the expanding gas forces the bolt carrier backward a short distance.
 As the bolt carrier moves toward the butt of the gun, the bolt cam pin, riding in a slot on the bolt carrier, forces the bolt to rotate and thus unlocks it from the barrel extension.
 Once the bolt is fully unlocked, it begins its rearward movement along with the bolt carrier.
 The bolt's rearward motion extracts the empty cartridge case from the chamber.
 As soon as the neck of the case clears the barrel extension, the bolt's spring-loaded ejector forces it out the ejection port in the side of the upper receiver.

 Behind the bolt carrier is a plastic or metal buffer, which rests in line with a return spring.
 The buffer spring begins to push the bolt carrier and bolt back toward the chamber once it is compressed sufficiently.
 A groove machined into the upper receiver guides the bolt cam pin and prevents it and the bolt from rotating into a closed position.
 The bolt's locking lugs push a fresh round from the magazine as the bolt moves forward.
 The round is guided by feed ramps into the chamber.
 As the bolt's locking lugs move past the barrel extension, the cam pin twists into a pocket milled into the upper receiver.
 This twisting action follows the groove cut into the carrier and forces the bolt to twist and "lock" into the barrel extension.

 Features

 Upper receivers

-The upper receiver incorporates the fore stock, the charging handle, the forward assist, the gas operating system, the barrel, the bolt and bolt carrier assembly.
+The upper receiver incorporates the hand guard, the charging handle, the forward assist, the gas operating system, the barrel, the bolt and bolt carrier assembly.
 AR-15s employ a modular design.
 Thus one upper receiver can quickly and easily be substituted for another.
 Upper receivers are available with barrels of different weights, lengths, calibers, and rail systems with various sights and accessories.
 The standard AR-15 rifle uses a 20 in barrel.
 Although, both shorter 16 in carbine barrels and longer 24 in target barrels are also available.

 Early models had barrels with a 1:12 rate of twist for the original .223 Remington, 55 gr bullets.
 Current models have barrels with a 1:9 or 1:7 twist rate for the 5.56×45mm NATO, 62 gr bullets.